Transportation H-1B Sponsorship Jobs in Washington DC

 Get Access To All Jobs

-Job Roles in Transportation in Washington DC
+H-1B Transportation Job Roles in Washington DC

-Healthcare Administration158 jobs
+Healthcare Administration9 jobs

-Allied Health51 jobs
+Allied Health6 jobs

-Physicians18 jobs
+Nursing6 jobs

-Software Engineering12 jobs
+Software Engineering5 jobs

-See all 234+ Transportation Washington DC jobs
+See all 34+ Transportation H-1B Jobs in Washington DC

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation Washington DC roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which transportation companies sponsor H-1B visas in Washington DC?

-Federal contractors and transit agencies are among the most active H-1B sponsors in DC's transportation sector.
+Federal contractors and transit agencies are among the most active H-1B visa sponsors in DC's transportation sector.
 Employers like Leidos, Booz Allen Hamilton, WSP USA, and AECOM regularly file H-1B petitions for transportation engineers, planners, and analysts.
 WMATA has also sponsored H-1B workers for technical and planning roles.
 Federal contractors in particular tend to have established immigration support infrastructure, making them reliable sponsorship candidates.

 What types of transportation roles typically qualify for H-1B sponsorship?